vicwomg/jamtrip/README.md

 ### Install JackTrip

-JackTrip is the network protocol that allows high-quality audio signals from JACK to be sent across the intenet with low-latency.
+JackTrip is a program that allows high-quality audio signals from JACK to be sent across the intenet with low-latency.

 - If you are running macOS High Sierra, Mojave or Catalina, download the JackTrip 1.2.1 installer package: https://ccrma.stanford.edu/software/jacktrip/osx/jacktrip-macos-installer-x64-1.2.1.pkg .
 On older OS X releases, download the JackTrip 1.1 installer: https://ccrma.stanford.edu/software/jacktrip/osx/JackTrip.pkg (if you don't know which version you're on, click the apple icon in the upper left > About this mac)
 - If you get the same security warnings, follow the same instructions above.